mouseandthebillionaire/RAGE/relatedWork.md

 It is this passing on or beyond that I believe games can do well (as perhaps all great art does?)
 The subject material and the activity goes beyond narrative topics and the mechanics of play into something deeper.
 Beyond.

+### Bijsterveld, K. "Modes of Listening: Why, How and to What?"
+2019

 ### Bogost, I. "Relaxation" from *How to Do Things with Videogames,*  2011

 Bogost has some interesting excursions into and around reflection in his essay on “Relaxation” in games.
 And there are definitely some parallels here, but it strikes me that the notion of “relaxing” and/or “zen” games remains in a different category than “reflective” games.
 The goal of a relaxing game is obviously to relax, and zen games are (per Bogost) “akin to doodling on a napkin or skimming through a magazine, or knitting in front of the television” (92) These really are the lean-back forms of games that Bogost is arguing towards here, where the mind becomes calmer through the activity.
 But in true “reflective” media is there this calmness?
 Are we “calm” when brought face to face with notions that challenge the way we have constructed the world around us?